scala/improvement-proposals/content/dedented-string-literals.md

 > quotes within them.
 The resulting string will end with a newline.
 The indentation of the
 > last """ is used to strip indentation from the inner string.
 For example:

+Elixir allows both `"""` and `'''` syntax for multi-line strings, with `'''`-delimited strings allowing you to embed `"""` in the body (and vice versa).
+This is similar to Python's syntax for triple-quoted strings

 ### Ruby

 Ruby has [Squiggly Heredoc](https://ruby-doc.org/core-2.5.0/doc/syntax/literals_rdoc.html#label-Strings)